Congressman Gallagher scales cell phone tower with FCC Commissioner Carr in Howard

-HOWARD, WI (WFRV) – Few would argue against expanding access to the internet in Wisconsin.
+HOWARD, Wis.
+(WFRV) – Few would argue against expanding access to the internet in Wisconsin.

 Some are raising concerns about whether we’re spending government money in the correct way to bring that about.